JohnathanASmith/Projects/Past Projects/README.md

 ## Java Hierarchy Lab
   * Was a Java Project to work with the Idea of Hierarchy and the use of Superclass and Subclass.
+No UI.

 ## OOPFinalProject